 The belief that war horses are no longer used in battle is not entirely true.
 The first evidence of horses in warfare dates back to some time around 1500–3000BC, with warriors fighting on horseback from around 900BC.
 And while battle cavalry was a still crucial element of the Napoleonic Wars and the American Civil War in the 19th century, by the 20th century, more mechanic forms of attack began to prevail.

-By World War I, horses were no match for tank warfare, and around 8million horses died – nearly half a million of them British.
+By World War I, horses were no match for tank warfare, and around eight million horses died – nearly half a million of them British.
 More hearteningly, British Army Veterinary Corps successfully treated over half a million horses during the World War I. A few cavalry units were still in action in World War II.
 However, they were more commonly used for transporting supplies and troops rather than the previous role in the thick of battle as chargers.

-While horses have no place in modern Western warfare – as witnessed currently in Ukraine – in developing countries, they are still used by armed fighters, and indeed the US Army special forces used local horses in battle in the 2001 invasion of Afghanistan.
+While horses have no place in modern Western warfare – as witnessed in Ukraine – in developing countries, they are still used by armed fighters, and indeed the US Army special forces used local horses in battle in the 2001 invasion of Afghanistan.
 However, for the main part, mercifully, a “war horse’s” role is reserved for historical reenactments, mounted patrol and ceremonial or educational purposes.

 What breed is a war horse?